 Cold as the northern winds

-In December mornings,
+In December morning,

 Cold is the cry that rings

-From this far distant shore.
+From this far distant shore

-Winter has come too late
+Winter has come to land

-Too close beside me.
+Too close beside me

 How can I chase away